DranovEgor/lstm-yandex-stocks/README.md

 ## 📝 Logging

 All training metrics are automatically logged using MLflow.
-The results are organized in plots.
+The results are organized in `/plots`.

 ## 📧 Contact